DrakeRyzer/SW5e-Episode-2/Enhanced Items/Item Modifications/index.md

 |<font style="color:gray">Standard</font>|10|<font style="color:fuchsia">Advanced</font>|22|
 |<font style="color:lime">Premium</font>|14|<font style="color:orange">Legendary</font>|26|
 |<font style="color:cyan">Prototype</font>|18|<font style="color:red">Artifact</font>|30|

-### Upgrading Modifiable Items
-*Modifiable items* can have their rarity upgraded over time.
-An item can only be upgraded by someone proficient with the appropriate tools, and it can only be upgraded one rarity step at a time.
-Upgrading a *Modifiable item* takes eight hours and requires an ability check with the appropriate tool.
-The DC for the check is determined by the rarity to which the *Modifiable item* is being upgraded, as shown in the [*Installation/Removal DC by Rarity*](https://drakeryzer.github.io/DrakeSW5E/Enhanced%20Items/Modifiable%20Items/#installationremoval-dc-by-rarity) table.
-Additionally, upgrading the rarity of a *Modifiable item* requires an appropriate rare material, as discussed in the *Crafting* downtime activity.
-Upgrading a *Modifiable item* has no effect on any Item Modifications currently installed in the *Modifiable item*.

-On a success, the *Modifiable item* is upgraded to the new rarity.
-On a failure, the *Modifiable item* is not upgraded, you must wait 24 hours before you can try again, and you must roll a d20.
-If you roll a 1 on the d20, one currently installed Item Modification is destroyed.
-If the *Modifiable Item* has more than one Item Modification installed, the GM should determine which Item Modification is destroyed randomly.

 ### Variant Rule: Common Modifications
 Modifying equipment is a common expectation of adventurers foraying through the worlds of *Star Wars*.